jamiehand/jamiehand.github.io/index.md

 geography, and other
 factors.
-There are systems in the world that benefit some people to the harm of others, and I am committed to working within myself and within the communities I inhabit to give all people equal access to recognition and resources.
+There are systems in the world that benefit some people to the harm of others, and I am committed to working within myself and within the communities I inhabit to give all people equal access to the recognition and resources that they need to thrive.

 So far my work in this has been mostly in encouraging diversity in the field of technology.
 I have participated in several groups for women